vettom/vettom.github.io/docs/K8s/cert-manager.md

 ```
 **Step 6.**

-The first thing you'll need to configure after you've installed cert-manager is an `Issuer` or a `ClusterIssuer`.
+Once Cert-manager is installed, you'll need to configure `Issuer` or a `ClusterIssuer` to issue certificates.
 These are resources that represent certificate authorities (CAs) able to sign certificates in response to certificate signing requests.
-The `ClusterIssuer` resource is cluster scoped which will be the use case for most users. cert-manager comes with a number of built-in [certificate issuers](https://cert-manager.io/docs/configuration/issuers/), in this example I will be configuring [LetsEncrypt ACME](https://letsencrypt.org/docs/client-options/) provider.
+The `ClusterIssuer` resource is cluster scoped which will be the use case for most users.
+Cert-manager supports many [certificate issuers](https://cert-manager.io/docs/configuration/issuers/), in this example I will be configuring [LetsEncrypt ACME](https://letsencrypt.org/docs/client-options/) provider.

 Why not use AWS Cert Authority? : At present AWS only supports `Private Certificate Authority`